privacybydesign/irma-backend-packages/js/README.md

 depending on the JWT type.

 ## Examples
-In the examples directory a small example can be found that shows some of the methods of `irma-backend` and `irma-jwt`.
-The example requires a running IRMA server.
-The example can be started in the following way:
+In the examples directory small examples can be found that show some of the methods of `irma-backend` and `irma-jwt`.
+The examples require a running IRMA server at port 8088.
+The examples can be started in the following way:
 ```
 npm install

+# For irma-backend example
+npm run start-backend
+# For irma-jwt example
-npm start
+npm run start-jwt
 ```